Tyris0001/SOLS-sniper/README.md

 ```sh
 pip install -r requirements.txt
 ```
+## To configure the sniper
 Edit the `config.json` file;
-`biomes`: This is where all keywords should be added which should trigger the sniper `channels`: List of discord channel IDs which are monitored by the sniper `token`: Your discord account token which is a member of the SOLS rng discord server (or others)
+`biomes`: This is where all keywords should be added which should trigger the sniper `channels`: List of discord channel IDs which are monitored by the sniper `token`: Your discord account token which is a member of the SOLS rng discord server (or others) `cookie`: Your Roblox cookie which is used for the share-code resolver (this prevents you from joining any crosswoods games)

 ## To run the sniper
 ```sh